Fighting Insurance Fraud & Organised Crime in South Africa

-The report provides a comprehensive overview of the activities of The Insurance Crime Bureau, as well as financial and non-financial performances that are considered to be of importance to our Members, Associate Members, Partners and stakeholders, for the 12 months from 1st July 2018 to 30th June 2019.
+The report provides a comprehensive overview of the activities of the organisation, as well as financial and non-financial performances that are considered to be of importance to our Members, Associate Members, Partners and Stakeholders, for the 12 months from 1st July 2019 to 30th June 2020.

 The Insurance Crime Bureau was formed after a four year investigation by the South African Insurance Association (SAIA) on how to best address crime and fraud committed across companies in the short term insurance industry.Read More